-An alternative to this approach would be to locate the height transition closer to the windows, which would look sort of like an upside-down window well.
+An alternative to this approach would be to locate the height transition right over the windows, which would look sort of like an upside-down window well.
 I honestly don't know which of these I'd prefer, or if I'll just leave it the way it is and live with the awkwardly close window-ceiling corner.

-Ironically, in contrast to the office, the closet/laundry ceiling is currently two levels, with one end lowered for the HVAC blower (below).
-I'm pondering the notion of making it all one level, which would eliminate the somewhat awkward height transition in the middle of the space.
+The closet/laundry ceiling is currently two levels, with one end lowered for the HVAC blower and access door (below).
+I've thought about making it all one level, which would eliminate the hard vertical height transition in the middle of the space.